jhuckabee/atproto_auth/examples/confidential_client/README.md

    - Verify your JWKS configuration
    - Check that your DPoP proofs are being generated correctly
    - Ensure your client authentication is working

+4. "Storage errors":
+   - For Redis storage, verify Redis connection settings
+   - Check Redis SSL configuration if using encrypted connections
+   - Ensure proper Redis authentication credentials if required

+5. "Session state lost":
+   - Verify storage configuration is correct
+   - Check Redis connection stability if using Redis storage
+   - Ensure session TTLs are appropriately configured

+## Understanding the Code

+The example demonstrates several important concepts:

+1. **Secure Storage**: The app shows proper configuration of both development (in-memory) and production (Redis) storage backends.

+2. **Token Management**: All tokens are stored securely with encryption in the configured storage backend.

+3. **Session Handling**: The app demonstrates proper session state management with atomic operations and locking.

+4. **Error Recovery**: Includes examples of handling storage failures and token refresh scenarios.

+The code is thoroughly commented to explain these concepts and their implementation details.